Home > Missions > Recreation > Cape Cod Canal

 Fishing

-Fishing is permitted from the Canal banks in all areas except Massachusetts Maritime Academy and the Canal Administration area in Buzzards Bay.
+Fishing is permitted from the banks of the Canal on federal property except from the Cape Cod Canal Field Office compound.
+Fishing is prohibited from boat, bridge piers, and from/below the railroad bridge approach spans.
 Caution is advised as the rip rap slopes can be slippery.
-Access point for handicap fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.
-Salt water fishing and lobstering are subject to state regulations and licensing.
+Handicap accessible fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.

 Boating